OptimChain/Main/_posts/Van_Instructions.md

 The Max Fan remote is located here near the bed:

-For any questions and assistance, feel free to text me at 7347306569 or within the app.
+* For any questions and assistance, feel free to text me at 7347306569 or within the outdoorsy app.

-Additionally, if you run into trouble, let's setup a google meet at cloud@optimchain.org.
+* Additionally, if you run into trouble, let's setup a google meet at cloud@optimchain.org.